 Example Problem:

-The following example outlines the steps and information needed to calculate Over Current Relay Setting.
+The following example outlines the steps and information needed to calculate the relay pickup setting as a percentage of feeder load current.

-First, determine the overcurrent.
-In this example, the overcurrent is measured as 200 amps.
+First, determine the relay pickup (trip) current.
+In this example, the pickup current is set to 200 amps.

 Next, determine the feeder load current.
 For this problem, the feeder load current is 100 amps.